Ashmit-Tyagi/devops-ete/README.md

 ## A Campus Virtual Assistant designed to help students get instant answers to common university-related queries such as admissions, fees, hostels, placements, scholarships, courses, and campus life.

-### The base application for this project was forked from University-Chatbot by Shruti.
+### The base application for this project was forked from [University Chatbot](https://github.com/shrutisgithub/University-Chatbot).
 The original repository provided the core chatbot implementation.

 ### This project extends it by implementing a complete DevOps lifecycle, including: